sdaps/website/pages/Documentation/LibreOffice.rst

   * Automatically reorder multipage documents if pages might get separated during the scanning procedure.
 (See the ``reorder`` command in the Tutorial_)

-* ``--global-id``: This ID will be the same on every printout[1]_.
+* ``--global-id``: This ID will be the same on every printout [#printout]_.
 The reason to allow for this barcode is that the "survey-id" (bottom right barcode) will be the same for all projects based on the same ODT file (ie. which have the same box positions).
 So if you need to hand out the same questionnaire in different places, you can use the "global-id" to organize this.

 * ``--simplex``**/**``--duplex``: You need to specify whether you want to print the document in simplex or duplex mode.
 The main difference is that in duplex mode the barcodes are only printed on the back side.
 Obviously, if you specify ``--duplex`` it is very important to actually print everything in duplex mode!